Day 1 Ho Chi Minh City

 Welcome to bustling Ho Chi Minh City, one of Vietnam's most thriving cities.
 Today is arrival day so there are no activities planned.
 You will have a scheduled group meeting in the evening around 6pm.
 Please check at the reception desk or look for a G Adventures notice board with details of the actual meeting time.
 At this meeting your CEO will ask to sight your travel insurance, double check your Vietnam visa and complete some other paper work.
 Please note that most nationalities requires a visa to enter Vietnam, please double check this with your travel agent or local Vietnamese Embassy.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
-Until your meeting tonight, you are free to relax, explore the city & adjust to the frantic pace and humid heat of Hanoi.
+Until your meeting tonight you are free to relax and explore the city.
 Why not take the chance to visit Tran Quoc Pagoda, the Temple of Literature (Van Mieu) or Ho Chi Minh’s Mausoleum and Museum.
 The Mausoleum houses the remains of Ho Chi Minh, the founding father of unified Vietnam (closed October-November).
 Don't miss taking a walk through Hanoi's Old Quarter – a maze of streets, each one traditionally devoted to a different product or industry, and the nearby Hoan Kiem Lake.
-Our hotel in Hanoi is located in the Old Quarter some 20 minutes walk to the Hoan Kiem Lake (the sacred and historic center of Hanoi).
-Make sure you grab a map and hotel card before you leave the hotel to ensure you can get back.
-All hotel rooms are double or twin share with air conditioning and en suite bathroom.
-Computer and free wifi are available.

 This morning we visit the Cu Chi Tunnels and learn about Vietnam-American War.
 The Cu Chi Tunnels are a complex network of tunnels that Viet Cong forces lived in to protect themselves from the opposing forces.
 They stored ammunition, had underground hospitals and served as a hidden base to attack the allied forces.
 If you are not claustrophobic you may want to crawl through some of the tunnel network to get a feel for what it must have been like during the war.
 Approximate cycling distance: 25km